 “Between the community pool and the ocean, we were swimming every day,” Katy told us.
 “All three of my children always loved the pool!”

 Like many parents, Katy wanted her children to feel comfortable in the water.
 As a child, Katy had always enjoyed vacations that involved water, and she wanted to be able to create the same happy memories for her kids.
-So, she enrolled them in swimming lessons when they were little so they could learn how to safely swim.
+So, she enrolled them in swim lessons when they were little so they could learn how to safely swim.

 “I remember the summer of 1993 when I registered Ryan’s older siblings, Shannon and Patrick, into swim lessons,” Katy said.
 “We lived in Illinois at the time.
 The Oak Lawn Park District had 'mommy and me' swim lessons at a very cold outdoor pool.
 My mom partnered with Shannon, who was two years old and I guided Patrick, who was six months old.
 I have such fond memories of that experience, especially since my mom passed away later that year.
 Patrick took to the water so well!
 Shannon did too, but she was a bit more hesitant.”